glutanimate/anki-addons-misc/docs/descriptions.md

 **CHANGELOG**

+2018-02-17 – Fixed an incompatibility issue with Anki 2.1 (thanks to Kyle on GitHub!)
-2017-02-16 – Added auto alert option, renamed add-on to "Speed Focus Mode".
+2018-02-16 – Added auto alert option, renamed add-on to "Speed Focus Mode".
 Please make sure to remove all previous versions of the add-on before upgrading.
 2017-12-21 – Initial release

 **SUPPORT**